The Doctor of Ministry Degree

 Renew an enhanced, theologically reflective practice of ministry.

-A Drew D.Min takes a narrative approach to ministry through the study of:
+A Drew D.Min expands vocational understanding of ministry in a changing world through the study of:

-- Places: Interpret the culture and context of your ministry through historical, social, biblical and theological analysis.
+- Place: Interpret the culture and context of your ministry through historical, social, biblical and theological analysis.

-- Process: Enhance proclamation and ministry practices by gathering your faith community’s stories and discerning opportunities for transformation.
+- Process: Enhance proclamation and vocational practices by gathering stories and discerning opportunities for transformation.

 - Future: Enable a future that ensures social justice, personal and societal health and wholeness, and individual spiritual formation by learning to measure growth and change and to respond with coherence and creativity.